The Wallace (poem): Publication history

 At first, The Wallace circulated only in manuscript form.
 The earliest surviving manuscript of the poem was written in 1488 by John Ramsay, a Prior of the Perth Charterhouse.
 The Ramsay manuscript is preserved in the National Library of Scotland under the catalogue number Adv.
 MS. 19.2.2 (ii).

 Chepman and Myllar published the first known printed edition in the early sixteenth century.
 Only fragments of this edition survive.
 A second printed edition was produced at Edinburgh in 1570 by Robert Lekpreuik.
 A third printed edition was published in 1594, also at Edinburgh, by Henry Charteris.
 The texts of all three early printed editions agree closely with the Ramsay manuscript.

 No new editions are known to have been produced during the seventeenth century.

 The work's popularity continued into the modern era with editions which often differed substantially from the texts of the sixteenth century.
 William Hamilton of Gilbertfield produced a translation into English entitled The Life and Heroick Actions of the Renoun'd Sir William Wallace, General and Governour of Scotland which was published by William Duncan at Glasgow in 1722.
-In 1820 John Jamieson edited a more authentic Scots version The Life and Acts of Sir William Wallace of Ellerslie also published at Glasgow.
+In 1820 John Jamieson edited a more authentic Scots version of The Life and Acts of Sir William Wallace of Ellerslie also published at Glasgow.
 In 1889 the Scottish Text Society published a scholarly transcript of the text of the Ramsay manuscript.

 Many other editions have been published.